 However, the WordPress platform offers the most versatility for building websites.
 With a wide variety of plugins and a robust support system, a website built on WordPress can expand and grow as you need it to.

 That said, WordPress has come a long way since it first appeared on the scene, creating a level of complexity that requires a bit more know-how than it used to.

 Choosing a WordPress Developer

 As the saying goes, “good help is hard to find.”
 There are plenty of “developers” out there, and you need to separate the wheat from the chaff.
+You also need to offer a competitive salary so checking out a salary comparison chart might be helpful.
 Here are three tips to consider when you’re ready to hire WordPress developers.

 1. Assess Interpersonal and Development Skills